 - Expectations regarding the specific effect of hypnotherapy on the presenting problem.

 Hypnotherapy is a natural state of the mind that is between an awake and a sleep state.
-For Example: Day-dreaming while watching TV or driving a route you are familiar without being conscious of every turn made you make is similar to a hypnotic state.
-Hypnotherapy allows you to access your subconscious mind, which makes up 90% of your brain, which stores all memory.
-With hypnotherapy, you reprogram and release thought patterns and habits to make desirable, lasting changes in your life.
+For example, day-dreaming while watching TV or driving a route you are familiar without being conscious of every turn made you make is similar to a hypnotic state.
+Hypnotherapy allows you to access your subconscious mind, which makes up 90% of your brain and stores all memory.
+With hypnotherapy, you reprogram and release these thought patterns and habits to make desirable, lasting changes in your life.

-In hypnotherapy, You are in control, it is completely relaxing and you are completely aware during the experience.
-A myth has been perpetuated from watching Stage Hypnotherapist on TV programs, that someone is making you do something.
-The hypnotherapist helps you connect with your subconscious mind, which puts YOU in control of your subconscious mind-the most powerful and empowering aspect of your brain.
-Hypnotherapy restores your freedom of choice, which you haven't had in many years!
+In hypnotherapy, you are in control.
+It is about relaxation and you are totally aware of everything during the experience.
+A myth has been perpetuated from watching stage hypnosis on TV, that someone is making you do something.
+But actually, the hypnotherapist helps you connect with your subconscious mind, which puts you in control of your subconscious mind - the most powerful and empowering aspect of your brain.